 Shhh...confessions of a spray tanner

-Industry pros open up to Amanda Pauley about their most challenging spray tan treatments and explain how to avoid the same thing happening to you.
+Tanning therapists and experts open up about their most challenging spray tan treatments and explain how to avoid the same thing happening to you

 Story one: Sunburnt bride

 “One of my clients got seriously sunburnt on her hen do in Brighton and phoned me in tears.
 She was getting married a few days later and had massive strap marks on her shoulders where her vest top had been – not a good look.

 I visited her two days before the wedding and blended a tanning lotion over the marks, returning the next day to give her a full spray tan using a mid-brown shade to dull the redness and even out the colour.
 If I had gone for a warmer, golden shade to mask the sunburn and marks, she would’ve just ended up looking orange.

 On the big day she walked down the aisle with a flawless, natural-looking tan – no sign of her Brighton misdemeanours.”

 Shelley Henderson is a tanning expert for Kissed by Mii and has worked in the industry for more than 12 years.
 She has tanned contestants on The X Factor and Strictly Come Dancing as well as fashion designer Victoria Beckham.

 “I remember one client who came in for her first spray tan and was quite nervous about removing her bra.
 I reassured her as best as I could but she was still very anxious and as soon as I sprayed her chest she automatically covered her breasts, leaving big hand prints.

 I was able to wipe the tan off her palms and buffed around the hand prints with a dry cloth so the outlines weren’t visible, before respraying her chest.
 I did two very light coats and concentrated mainly on the hand-print areas, trying not to tan the already sprayed skin.
 Luckily, skin will only absorb a certain amount of product, so the outer areas didn’t take much more of the new coats.